-NMP has demonstrated patient care and economic benefits.
+NMP has an important role to play in transformation of services and therefore programmes to provide training to eligible healthcare professionals are essential to meet the ambitions of the NHS Long Term Workforce Plan.
+NMP has demonstrated great impact for patient care in terms of access, expertise and and economic benefit.
 Consequently, investing in NMP is seen as ‘an investment to save’ and encouraging NMP capacity is seen as a vital upskilling priority and features as a key enabler in the planning and delivery of new care models and transforming care.

 NMP training can support role and career development by enabling practitioners to take on greater responsibilities for managing patient care.
 NMP enhances patient care by supporting patients’ timely access to treatment with medicines, enabling choice whilst helping to reduce waiting times, reduce hospital admissions and maximising the wider skills of the healthcare team.

 The department of Health specify which registered professionals can become non-medical prescribers.
 At present the included professionals are:

 Independent and supplementary prescribers